Active Safety in Armoured Vehicles

 Whilst a driverless armoured vehicle poses an intriguing question, the emphasis will always be protection, reaction and firepower over anything else.

-The Iraq and Afghanistan dramatically changed how wars were fought.
+The conflicts in Iraq and Afghanistan dramatically changed how wars were fought.
 IEDs (improved explosive devices) turned roadways into death traps not only on foot but in transports.